MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-application.md

 - [Item tracking and Lot/SN Expiration dates](/dynamics365/business-central/inventory-how-work-item-tracking)
 - [Change log](/dynamics365/business-central/across-log-changes)

+## Manage the database access intent on reports, API pages, and queries

+[!INCLUDE[prodshort](../developer/includes/prodshort.md)] supports the **Read Scale-Out** feature in Azure SQL Database and SQL Server to load-balance analytical workloads. **Read Scale-Out** is built in to [!INCLUDE[prodshort](../developer/includes/prodshort.md)] online, but it can also be enabled for on-premises.

+**Read Scale-Out** applies to queries, reports, or API pages.
+With these objects, instead of sharing the primary, they can be set up to run against a read-only replica.
+This setup   essentially isolates them from the main read-write workload.
+This way, they won't affect the performance of business processes.

+A drawback of reading from a replica is that it introduces a slight delay compared to reading from the primary database. **Read Scale-Out** is controlled by the [DataAccessControl property](../developer/properties/devenv-dataaccessintent-property.md) on objects.
+This property determines whether to use a replica if one is available.
+If this delay isn't acceptable for an object, you can overwrite the default database access intent from the UI.
+For more information, see [Managing Database Access Intent](/dynamics365/business-central/admin-data-access-intent).

 ## Don't do these things

 Finally, make sure that you don't repeat these performance mistakes that we have seen cause massive performance issues for customers: